Advanced In-App Builder

 Add Animations

-The builder provides built-in animation options to improve the flow of the user experience.
+The builder offers built-in animation options to enhance the user experience flow.
 Animations are configured from the Container element.

 Design Animation